 Enterprise Tech Takes its Cue

-Of course, none of this has happened in our business lives when it comes to enterprise software.
+Of course, none of this has happened in our business lives when it comes to enterprise analytics software.
 At work, we still rely on experts to get most things done.

 Access to information is a prime example.
 Data analysts don’t just focus on the 20% of the high-value, high-impact work; they are the only people doing the other 80% of analytics work that is routine and low-value, but also necessary.
 There’s a reason BI teams are often called report factories.